nent/nent/packages/core/src/components/n-view-prompt/data.md

-# N-VIEW-PROMPT: Data Extension
+# N-VIEW-PROMPT: Data Tokens

-When the [n-data](/components/n-data) system is enabled, data tokens can be used in the `content-src` attribute, as well as in the content.
+When the [n-data](/components/n-data) system is enabled, data tokens can be used in the `src` and `content-src` attributes, as well as in child elements.

-To enable token resolution, include the `resolve-tokens` attribute.
+To enable token resolution in child elements include the `resolve-tokens` attribute.

 ## Token Attributes